-The One Day Of The Year When It's Most Likely You'll Get Dumped
+The One Day Of The Year You're Most Likely To Get Dumped Is Almost Here

 You have any plans for this Sunday?
 Maybe a brunch?
 Some shopping?
 Going to a sports bar for a football game watch if you're feeling a little wild?